FilippoAiraldi/mpcrl-cbf/README.md

 ![Python 3.12.6](https://img.shields.io/badge/python-3.12.6-green.svg)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-This repository contains the source code used to produce the results in TODO.

 In this work, we propose to tackle safety-critical stochastic Reinforcement Learning (RL) tasks via a model-based sample-based approach.
 The proposed method integrates into a Model Predictive Control (MPC) framework a probabilistic Control Barrier Function